 That leads me to the major theme I picked up from the Lonely Planet Throntree.
-The classic Walker’s Haute Route is not necessarily a through hike as the TMB, but rather it is a series of hikes linked together, again for the convenience of a 2 week holiday.
+The classic Walker’s Haute Route is not necessarily a through hike as the TMB, but rather it is a series of hikes linked together, again for the convenience of a 2 week holiday (perhaps developed from Kev Reynold’s guidebook).
 The traditional Walker’s Haute Route can be really divided into 4 distinct sections, though really you can almost treat each day as a day hike except for a couple places.

 our segmented route

 With that in mind, that’s how the segmented aspect of our Walker’s Haute Route came about. meckerdv was able to give me ideas of when specific sections and refuges will open as the days drew near.
 Based on the reports, I knew the middle section from Les Châble to Arolla was to be the most difficult navigation wise so I planned to do that section last.
 Before that, we would hike the section from La Sage to St. Niklaus.
 The Europaweg from St Niklaus to Zermatt was closed due to landslides during our time there, so that was a section we’ll have to come back to eventually, perhaps as part of the Tour Du Monte Rosa.
 Lastly, rather firstly, I opted to take Meg on my favorite section of the TMB between Courmayeur and Les Contamines instead.
 I would have preferred to started from Chamonix or Les Houches and head up to Lac Blanc to make up the official TMB section I had originally missed, but Refuge Du Lac Blanc wasn’t open yet and the forecast was poor for our first couple days in the area.
 Below is the quick itinerary for our segmented hikes.